Champavati

-Champavati (Assamese: চম্পাৱতী; Champawati, Campāvatī or Champabati) is an Assamese folk tale.
+Champavati (Note: Also spelled Champawati, Campāvatī or Champabati; চম্পাৱতী, /as/ or /as/.) (চম্পাৱতী, /as/) is an Assamese folk tale.
 It was first collected in the compilation of Assamese folklore titled Burhi Aair Sadhu, by poet Lakshminath Bezbaroa.
 According to Assamese scholars, the story is known in Assam and among Assamese people.

 The tale is related to the international cycle of the Animal as Bridegroom, wherein a heroine marries a husband in animal form who reveals he is man underneath.
 In this case, the heroine marries a husband in animal shape that becomes human, while another girl marries a real animal and dies.
 Variants of the narrative are located in India and Southeast Asia, with few registered in the Brazilian and Arab/Middle Eastern folktale catalogues.

 Summary

 According to Praphulladatta Goswami, there are at least three published versions of Champavati.
 In addition, the tale is considered to be an "enduring folk narrative" in Assam, being very popular among the Assamese people and known, for example, in different districts of Lower Assam and in North Lakhimpur.